-Seven miles west of downtown, you’ll find historic Victorian homes, boutique shops, a community farm and a 10.73-acre park — all within the borough of Crafton.
+Seven miles west of Downtown Pittsburgh, you’ll find historic Victorian homes, boutiques, a community farm and a 10.73-acre park — all within the borough of Crafton.

 Stats (via Niche)

 - Size: 1.14 sq. miles

 Crafton was incorporated in 1892 and today nearly 6,000 people call the 1.14 square-mile borough home.
 They enjoy an impressive array of attractions and services, including a community farm (established in 2015), a public swimming pool and a community center.
 Crafton Park is particularly beloved for its bocce ball court, ball fields, playground and summer concert series.

 Factor in Crafton Elementary School, with its above average test scores, and it’s no surprise that many young families choose to reside in this welcoming borough.
 They showcase their community pride every summer during the aptly named Crafton Celebrates, a five-day festival that kicks off with a parade.